 For oft, when on my couch I lie

 Which is the bliss of solitude;

 And dances with the daffodils.

 Yes, “vacant and pensive moods” is what we have these days!
-But the Dafs and the hyacinth and the forsythia are here to help.
+But the Dafs, the Hyacinth, the Forsythia and the little baby Columbine are here to help.
 All in Glorious Disregard to that Virus!

 3 thoughts on “A Return to the Garden, and “Dancing With the Daffodils””